 The Guild held its annual exhibition and sale of work on the 4th and 5th May at the Guildford Town Hall just north of Perth.
 A large display of handpainted china was on show painted by Guild members from both city and rural areas.

 The exhibition theme was “Aspects” with several very interesting collections designed to reflect the theme.
 Members were invited to submit collections of up to seven pieces to interpret the theme and prizes were awarded for the best displays.
-All painting styles were represented with many different subjects on display.
+Many different painting styles were represented featuring a wide range of subjects.

 Congratulations to all the exhibitors for a beautiful display!

 1st prize Christine Munro for 'Visual V Complexity'